IzzAbdullah223/CV-Builder-React-App/README.md

 This project serves as a practical example of my understanding of React, particularly in handling dynamic UIs, managing component states, and optimizing rendering behavior.

+Reload and About button are not working, I will work on them one day.......